openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Before you can activate a pod please ensure you have properly configured and connected your RileyLink connection in the Omnipod settings

-*REMINDER: Pod communication occurs at limited ranges for both pod activation and deactivation due to security safety measures.
-During these procedures, make sure that your pod is* `within close proximity <#optimal-omnipod-and-rileylink-positioning>`__ *(~50 cm away or less) to the RileyLink.*
+*REMINDER: Pod communication occurs at limited ranges for pod activation pairing due to security safety measures.
+Before pairing the Pod's radio signal is weaker, however after it has been paired it will operate at full signal power.
+During these procedures, make sure that your pod is* `within close proximity <#optimal-omnipod-and-rileylink-positioning>`__ *(~30 cm away or less) but not on top of or right next to the RileyLink.

 1. Navigate to the **Omnipod (POD)** tab and click on the **POD MGMT (1)** button, and then click on **Activate Pod (2)**.